straightupjac/straightupjac/README.md

 ### Hi there 👋 I'm Jaclyn

 ✨ I am a computer science and finance student at the University of Waterloo.✨
-- 🔭 I’m currently working at Curvegrid.
+- 🔭 I’m currently interning at Curvegrid.
 - 🌱 I’m currently learning UI/UX design.
 - 👯 I’m looking to collaborate on projects.
 - 🌐 My website is [jaclynchan.me](https://jaclynchan.me/)